Bavaria, Kansas – Ranching on the Santa Fe Trail

 An old and unused church in Bavaria, Kansas, by Kathy Alexander.

 The house he built in 1867 stood for 72 years on the west edge of Bavaria before it was razed in 1939.
-This only reminder of his tenure in Saline County is a township road marker one mile east of Bavaria, which reads “Hohneck Road.”
+The only reminder of his tenure in Saline County is a township road marker one mile east of Bavaria, which reads “Hohneck Road.”

 In the early 1880s, the town was called home to about 150 people and boasted a drug store, a wagon shop, a blacksmith shop, a school, a syrup factory, and several houses.
-A man named John Geissler owned the only general store and a coal and lumber yard.
+John Geissler owned the only general store and a coal and lumber yard.
 There was no hotel, but Mrs. S. Terry kept a boarding house.

 Bavaria, Kansas Grain Elevator by Kathy Alexander.